How to travel from Madrid to Gibraltar?

 are also an interesting option.

 Keep in mind that most of the offers are available only a few days before departure.
-If you plan your trip with more time, you will probably not find any option.
+If you plan your trip with more time, you will probably not find any option yet.

-However, you will need to add also the cost of the parking.
-Parking lot Alcaidesa Marina
+You will need to add the cost of the parking to the total cost.
+Parking

-Travelling via Málaga is probably the best option in case you don't find any direct alternative fitting your needs.
+Travelling via Málaga is probably the best alternative in case you don't find any direct route or any connection via Algeciras that fits your needs.

 Málaga is very well connected to Madrid by all transport means.
 This includes high-speed trains, flights, buses and car-pooling.